gdcc/dataverse-kubernetes/docs/day1/secrets.rst

 a PostgreSQL database or a persistent identifier service like DataCite.
 For this you'll need credentials, which are meant to be kept secret.

+Besides credentials, you might need to think of certificates, too, depending on your actual setup.
+Your mileage may vary.

 Credentials in Dataverse application container
 ----------------------------------------------

 Credentials used in Dataverse may be found in the upstream `Installation Guide <http://guides.dataverse.org/en/latest/installation>`_, mostly in the `config section <http://guides.dataverse.org/en/latest/installation/config.html>`_.

-Besides the credentials, you might need to think of certificates, too, depending on your actual setup.
-Your mileage may vary.

 Concept
 ^^^^^^^